sabahri/hyperspectral-autoencoder/README.md

 My aim was to build a self-supervised autoencoder for remote sensing, and to explore the variables that are important in general to decoding hyperspectral data in Earth Observation / Remote Sensing.

 # 2. Architecture
 The autoencoder breaks down the z-normalized input data from 204 to 10 dimensions (input -> decoder -> bottleneck) and then assesses the quality of the learned bottleneck layer by reconstructing the original data (bottleneck -> encoder -> output).
-Each hidden layer was ReLU-activated.
+Each hidden layer was ReLU-activated except for the bottleneck, which was tanh-activated.
 The weights and biases were optimized via batch gradient descent, minimizing the cost based on mean-squared error between the input and output layers.

 <img width="640" height="480" alt="Figure1" src="https://github.com/sabahri/hyperspectral-autoencoder/blob/main/images/hyperspectral_autoencoder_nn_diagram_v8.svg" />

+To choose an appropriate dimensionality for the bottleneck layer, I implemented principal component analysis on the z-scored input data to find the intrinsic dimensionality of its linear structure.
+I used the Kneedle algorithm to assess the location of the elbow of the cumulative explained variance curve, which occured at about 10 components.
+This provides an upper bound for how many bottleneck dimensions are required for my non-linear network archiecture.

+NOTE: my original bottleneck layer had 8 dimensions with ReLu activation.
+I ran a coarse gradient descent run for learning rate optimization with this architecture, and later changed it to 10 dimensions with tanh activation.
+This is because of some further analysis I carried on later to probe the architecture's latent space.
+I did not however reoptimize the learning rate, which in principle would be impacted by these changes.
+Given that I need to further change the network architecture to become variational anyway, I won't bother reoptimizing until that's done.

 # 3. Script Summary